mhw32/cs398-hw4-boilerplate/README.md

 }
 ```

-The contents of the pickle file should be a dictionary with 2 keys: `program` and `label`, the former is a list of Pseudoprogram strings; the latter is a list of list of strings (each of which must be one of 18 labels).
+The contents of the pickle file should be a dictionary with 2 keys: `program` and `label`, the former is a list of Pseudoprogram strings; the latter is a list of vectors (each vector is of length 18 in the order of the dictionary above: an index is 1 if that label is present).
 Put this pickle file into the `data/` sub-directory.

 ## Helper Modules